Tottenham Hotspur 4 - 0 Everton [90+5']

 It says a lot that Michael Keane was one of our better players.
 He and Dixon held their game together amid the chaos around them.

-Before the game I ventured an opinion that on the evidence of his form over the last three and a half years Pickford can be rated our second best keeper in the last sixty years.
-Then he does that!
+Before the game, I ventured an opinion that, on the evidence of his form over the last 3½ years, Pickford can be rated our second-best keeper in the last 60 years… Then he does that!

-It's a not a good situation for the club to find itself in, a manager who's contract runs out next June and a lot of his players also with their contracts running down at the same point.
+It's not a good situation for the club to find itself in, a manager whose contract runs out next June and a lot of his players also with their contracts running down at the same point.

-Some signings where made but he hasn't started them, instead going with the usual suspects but enough is enough and it's time to change the picture.
+Some signings were made but he hasn't started them, instead going with the usual suspects, but enough is enough and it's time to change the picture.

 Gana was a backward step after he flopped at PSG and so is Harrison.
 Doucoure should have been let go when he was disgruntled the season before last as he has done little since.